LAMSSAOUI/fact_of_Container_image/README.md

 * Backups (SQL, BAK)
 -->
 Summary :
-  * that an image is a set of all dependecies , script , configuration ....
+  * an image is a groupe of layers that contain dependencies ,  script , configuration .... in an organized way
-  * all dependecies , scripts , configuration ... stored in a container  called Container fileSystem
-  * they call container image because they store container filesystem as they store real images (Profile_Picture) with blob type
   * container is build in tree layers each layer stored with a blob type this is why they call each layer a blob when we pull it from the database (image regestry)
   * container layer has a blob type because they are heavy and for other reasons as we see before
+  * they call image because in the fact is a group of layers that is in the fact group of blobs and a group of blobs is a blob (TY5UN(blob) + IOK4(blob) = FRGO(blob))    the result is a blob so logicaly an image